Tax Cuts and Jobs Act: Follow-on bills

 House Republicans have written follow-on bills that would extend the individual tax cuts beyond their current expiration date, simplify the rules for Individual Retirement Accounts, and add new tax deductions for small businesses.

 The follow-on bills were written as three separate bills, named the Protecting Family and Small Business Tax Cuts Act of 2018 (H.R.
 6760), the Family Savings Act (H.R.
 6757), and the American Innovation Act of 2018 (H.R.
 6756).

-On September 27, the House of Representatives passed the Family Savings Act by a vote of a 240–177, and then it passed the American Innovation Act by a vote of 260–156."H.R.6756: American Innovation Act of 2018".
-115th Congress.
-Retrieved November 26, 2018.
+On September 27, the House of Representatives passed the Family Savings Act by a vote of a 240–177, and then it passed the American Innovation Act by a vote of 260–156.

-On September 28, the House of Representatives passed the Protecting Family and Small Business Tax Cuts Act by a vote of 220–191."H.R.6760: Protecting Family and Small Business Tax Cuts Act of 2018".
-115th Congress.
-Retrieved November 26, 2018.
+On September 28, the House of Representatives passed the Protecting Family and Small Business Tax Cuts Act by a vote of 220–191.
 Several Republicans in the House voted against the bill to make permanent the $10,000 annual limit on federal tax deductions for state and local taxes because they represent states where residents tend to pay higher state and local taxes.

 The Build Back Better Act, in the version passed by the House in November 2021 (to be reconciled with the Senate), repeals or partially reverses various provisions of the 2017 act, according to the summary given by House speaker Nancy Pelosi in her speech on the morning of passage.

-Subsequent events
+Subsequent legal challenges of the Affordable Care Act

-The zeroing out of the individual mandate, through this Act led to several states led by Texas to challenge the constitutionality of the entire ACA based on the Supreme Court's prior decision in National Federation of Independent Business v.
-Sebelius (2012) which justified the individual mandate as an allowable tax.
+The zeroing out of the individual mandate through this Act resulted in several states filing legal challenges to the constitutionality of the entire ACA based on the Supreme Court's prior decision in National Federation of Independent Business v.
+Sebelius (2012), which justified the individual mandate as an allowable tax; these legal challenges were led by the state of Texas.
 In December 2018, Judge Reed O'Connor of the District Court of Northern Texas issued his opinion in agreement with the states that without the individual mandate, the whole of the ACA had no standing.
 California and several other states led the appeal of the case to the Fifth Circuit Court.
 The Fifth Circuit affirmed in part with O'Connor's opinion on the unconstitutionality of the ACA without the individual mandate in December 2019.
 The case was raised to the Supreme Court to be heard as California v.
 Texas during the court's 2020–21 term; in a 7–2 decision issued on June 17, 2021, the Court ruled that Texas and other states that initially challenged the individual mandate did not have standing, as they had not shown past or future injury related to the provision.
 The Supreme Court otherwise did not rule on the constitutionality of the individual mandate in this case.